Pingumaniac/SICP_JS/README.md

 # SICP_JS

 This repository contains my solutions to exercises from the book "Structure and Interpretation of Computer Programs: JavaScript Edition."
-Notice that I have made notes from the original book "Structure and Interpretation of Computer Programs" but have decided to solve problems in JavaScript instead of Scheme.
+Notice that I have made notes from the original book "Structure and Interpretation of Computer Programs" but have decided to solve problems in NodeJS instead of Scheme.

 These include:
 1. implementing an interpreter in NodeJS for a subset of JavaScript dialect that uses normal-order evaluation instead of applicative-order evaluation for Section 4.2